ojkelly/yarn.build/readme.md

 When you specify `main` yarn.build will exclude that folder from the build tracker, and use the package root (the same directory as the `package.json`) as the input folder to track.

+**You probably don't need a config file.** This config file is deprecated in favour of per package config.

-To change any of the defaults or enable beta features add the following to `.yarnbuildrc.yml` in the root of your yarn workspace (next to `yarn.lock`).
+To change any of the defaults add the following to `.yarnbuildrc.yml` in the root of your yarn workspace (next to `yarn.lock`).

 ```yaml
 folders: